gtheilman/OnCallAssignments/README.md

 This is a web-based program to manage an "on-call" assignment for health-care students.

 ### Scenario
-Students are told that they are "on-call" for a certain period of time.
+Students are told that they are "on-call" for a certain span of hours.
 During that time, they must monitor a Twitter feed.
 At random times during the on-call period, the faculty member tweets the URL of a webpage containing a "consult".
-Each student has an hour to
+Each student then has an hour to
 - Review the consult
 - Formulate a recommendation
 - Phone in the recommendation to a telephone number provided in the tweet